-Attribution Threshold Condition.
-Spillover cases are identified using a threshold approach, in which certain conditions must be met in order to qualify as a spillover measure.
-The threshold condition for spillover is based on responses to the following two survey questions:
+Attribution Criteria.
+Program attribution is determined by the responses to the following two survey questions:

 How important was your experience in the <PROGRAM> in your decision to implement this measure, using a scale of 0 to 10, where 0 is not at all important and 10 is extremely important?